mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “And again, we can try a relationship.”

 He and I still occasionally met at the library and texted during that time.
 I prayed about it too.

 “Wow, that’s kinda fast,” Gyuna said.

 “Yeah, says the one who says he’d be a good boyfriend,” I said.

 “I think he would, but it’s a big decision.”

-Sam happened to text me how I was doing, and I told him that I might be in a serious relationship.
+Sam texted me how I was doing, and I told him that I might be in a serious relationship.
 Gyuna was right about how up and down my dating life was.
 My text conversation with Sam transitioned from how down in the dumps I was with things not working out with Connor, and then a week later, I was talking about how I might get serious with Bryce.
 Sam and I met at the Wilk one evening to hang out.

 “I met him in person like a week ago,” I said.
 “It was definitely not love at first sight.
 But he seems like a good guy, and I think if he and I try a relationship and it doesn’t work out, he said he could see us still being friends.”